developer-zebra/developer-zebra-site/src/stagenow/2-10/stagingprofiles/index.md

 ## Publish
 The Publish section of the Wizard permits selection of a staging method, testing of the method for profile functionality, and making the profile available to the staging operator.
 This window lists the available profile delivery types, and displays dates and times when the profile was Last Tested, Published and Staged.

-### Staging a Bar Code Profile
+### Staging a Barcode Profile
-To stage a bar code profile:
+To stage a barcode profile:

 1. Select the Barcode tab: